 Having analyzed the pairwise sufficient and insufficient solutions, $Q^{(2)}$, we now focus on the landscapes of the p-spin networks themselves.
-The freezing that results in the decrease of $\mathcal{D}^{(2)}$ and the growth of the eigenvalues of Jcan create the landscapes of different types.
-For example, the highly probable states may be essentially uncorrelated, reminiscent of the landscapes of the Hopfield network in the ferromagnetic phase [31].
-Alternatively, as in our XOR network, entire blocks of spins can merge into strongly correlated clusters, which then decouple from each other.
-Then the low energy network states will be direct products of the states of the clusters.
-To disambiguate the two scenarios, we calculate pairwise spin-spin correlation $c{ij} = \frac{\operatorname{cov}(\sigma_i, \sigma_j)}{\operatorname{std} \sigma_i \operatorname{std} \sigma_j}$
+The freezing that results in the decrease of $\mathcal{D}^{(2)}$ and the growth of the eigenvalues of J can create the landscapes of different types.
+For example, the highly probable states may be essentially uncorrelated, reminiscent of the landscapes of the classical Hopfield network in the ferromagnetic phase [34].
+This has been discussed as a possible picture for neural data [11].
+Alternatively, as in our XOR network, entire groups of spins can form strongly correlated clusters (hyperloops [27]), which then (nearly) decouple from each other.
+Then the low energy network states would be direct products of the states of the clusters, which would be far from independence.